 You can see the sortable and filterable resource index table here.

 It is on its own page since it is desirable to display it full-width so that everything has enough room.
-(Displaying in a narrower-width content section like the one on this page cramps things.
-The sidebar menu reduces the amount of usable horizontal space, which is more necessary in the case of the table than general text).
+(Displaying it in a narrower-width content section like the one on this page cramps things.
+The sidebar menu and table of contents reduce the amount of usable horizontal space, which is more necessary in the case of the table than general text).

 How these resources are referenced on this site

-One of the sections on the content features page in the write-up about site features and functionality goes into great depth about how this site forms direct links to resources in Bible software programs.
+One of the sections on the content features page documents how this site forms direct links to resources in Bible software programs.

 Why the resources are owned in the Bible software programs they are

 Note that some of these resources (the older ones out of copyright) may be found for free on the internet.
 Purchasing everything in Logos allows for verse tagging, resource syncing, and other things of this sort, which cumulatively save a lot of time in the long run.

 I favor Logos over other Bible Software options largely because it has the widest resource selection (in my experience), lets you hyperlink to resources dynamically (as above), and is the only one of the big players to support a full webapp (meaning you can access your library from any computer, so long as you have an internet connection).